 \subsection{Comparison with Sequence Models}

 We compare the \setseq model to the sequence baselines from Section~\ref{baseline_models} using AUC for the rare default transition and KL divergence between true and predicted transition probabilities.
 Table~\ref{tab:model_merged} reports KL and AUC for each backbone in three modes: \emph{Joint} (a single sequence over the full cross-section), \emph{Single} (one unit at a time), and \emph{Set--Seq} (our set-summary + sequence backbone).
 Joint models underperform, highlighting the difficulty of modeling large cross-sections with a sparse joint signal.
 Moving from Joint to Single recovers substantial accuracy, and adding the Set component yields the best results across all backbones: KL improves by $4.4\times$ (H3) to $10.2\times$ (LongConv), with AUC gains of about $+0.04$ in each case, indicating that the benefit of the Set summary is robust to the choice of sequence backbone.
 In later experiments we use the LongConv sequence model backbone.

-\paragraph{Model Ablations} We conduct an ablation study of the \setseq model on the synthetic task, with results summarized in Table~\ref{tab:model_synthetic_ablation}.
-We vary the cross-sectional modeling component (None, Set, or Multi-Head Attention) and the sequence length (1 or 50) to assess their impact on predictive accuracy and computational cost.
-The largest performance gain comes from adding a set model for the cross-sectional dimension, compared to modeling units independently.
-While replacing the set model with Multi-Head Attention (MHA) further improves accuracy, it incurs a $3.3\times$ increase in training time and a $3.5\times$ increase in memory usage, due to the quadratic scaling of attention with the number of units.
+\paragraph{Model Ablations} Table~\ref{tab:model_synthetic_ablation} reports the results of ablation study, varying the cross-sectional component (None, Set, or MHA) and sequence length.
+The largest performance gain comes from adding the Set component.
+While replacing it with Multi-Head Attention (MHA) further improves accuracy, it incurs a $3.3\times$ training time and $3.5\times$ memory increase due to its quadratic scaling.